What happens to your waste and recycling

 West of England Waste Partnership

-South Gloucestershire, together with Bath and North East Somerset, Bristol and North Somerset councils (the West of England Partnership), is committed to sustainable, efficient and cost effective ways of dealing with the residual waste which cannot be recycled or composted.
-This is because sending waste to landfill is not an environmental or financially sustainable option.
+South Gloucestershire, with Bath and North East Somerset, Bristol and North Somerset councils (the West of England Partnership), is committed to sustainable, efficient and cost-effective ways of dealing with residual waste which cannot be recycled or composted.
+This is because sending waste to landfill is not an environmentally or financially sustainable option.

-Modern waste management methods provide us with better ways of dealing with residual waste.
-It can be treated further to recover some value from the waste we throw away.
+Modern waste management methods provide us with better ways of dealing with residual waste and we can recover some value from the waste we throw away.

 A jointly produced waste strategy has been adopted by all four West of England councils which sets out a plan to deal with waste in the region.
 This is currently being updated and will be published once agreed by the partnership.